 Phone: 406-657-1705 or e-mail: email@example.com

-Exchange programs are partnerships in which a certain number of MSU Billings students can go study at a foreign university, and the foreign university can send an equivalent number of students to study at MSU Billings.
-Students pay tuition and fees to their home university.
+Exchange programs are partnerships in which a certain amount of students attending MSUB can study at a foreign university and the equivalent number of foreign students can study at MSUB.

 |China:||Jilin University (Intensive Chinese Language Program)|